 - look for koalas in the forks of trees

-- examine the ground for koala droppings - hard, firmly packed cylindrical droppings that contain coarse fragments of leaf and have a strong eucalyptus smell
+- examine the ground for koala droppings (hard, firmly packed cylindrical droppings containing coarse fragments of leaf and a strong eucalyptus smell)

-- listen for distinctive bellows, grunts and low-pitched snarls of males (usually heard during the breeding season from July to December)
+- listen for distinctive bellows, grunts and low-pitched snarls (during breeding season from July to December)

-- check for a strong musky scent, which is produced by adult males during breeding season (July to December)
+- check for a strong musky scent produced by adult males (during breeding season from July to December).

 What you can do to prevent an attack

 As a dog owner, you can do the following to reduce the chances of your dog attacking a koala:

 - check gum trees on or near your property regularly before allowing your dog to roam

 - install an animal-proof boundary fence at your property to secure your dog